openjdk/jdk/src/java.base/share/man/java.md

        Since the AOT cache is an optimization feature, there's no guarantee that it will be compatible with all possible JVM options.
-See [JEP 483](https://openjdk.org/jeps/483), section **Consistency of training and subsequent runs** for a representative list of scenarios that may be incompatible with the AOT cache for JDK 24.
+See [JEP 483](https://openjdk.org/jeps/483), section **Consistency of training and subsequent runs** for a representative list of scenarios that may be incompatible with the AOT cache.

        These scenarios usually involve arbitrary modification of classes for diagnostic purposes and are typically not relevant for production environments.